1on1pt/kickstarter-analysis/README.md

 ### Purpose

 The purpose of this project is to present an analysis of Kickstarter funding campaigns based on **launch date** and **funding goal outcomes**.

+## Analysis and Challenges

+# Analysis of Outcomes Based on Launch Date